ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

    When using cron to automate the workflow submission (as described :ref:`above <CronNote>`), users can omit the ``rocotorun`` command and simply use ``rocotostat`` to check on progress periodically.

-..
-COMMENT: Add section on saving exptdir as $CONTROL

 Compare and Analyze Results
 -----------------------------

 Navigate to ``test_expt/2019061518/postprd``.
 This directory contains the post-processed data generated by the UPP from the forecast.
 After the ``plot_allvars`` task completes, this directory will contain ``.png`` images for several forecast variables including 2-m temperature, 2-m dew point temperature, 10-m winds, accumulated precipitation, composite reflectivity, and surface-based CAPE/CIN.
-Plots with a ``_diff`` label in the file name are plots that compare the control forecast and the test_expt forecast.
+Plots with a ``_diff`` label in the file name are plots that compare the ``control`` forecast and the ``test_expt`` forecast.

 Copy ``.png`` Files onto Local System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^